erizov/Professor/semester_14/lecture_100_documentation_ai/natural_language_docs/school.en.md

 ## Simple Explanation

-Natural Language Docs is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Natural Language Documentation is an algorithm used to solve specific problems in computer science.

 ## Where It's Used